stuffa/env_sensor/README.md

 The display os optional
-The firmware will detect the display on initialisation, and if not present will bypass the display routines
+The firmware will detect the display on initialisation, and if not present, will bypass the display routines

 Firmware upgrades are initiated by restarting the device The watchdog timer (if expired) will also trigger a firmware update on restart